ibm-cloud-docs/vpc/at-events.md

 ## Analyzing events
 {: #at_events_iam_analyze}

-Refer to the following information when analyzing events:
+Refer to the following information when you are analyzing events:

-- Activity Tracker actions are set to `read` for both the GET and LIST calls, e.g., `is.instance.instance.read`.
+- Activity Tracker actions are set to `read` for both the GET and LIST calls, for example, `is.instance.instance.read`.
 However, for the LIST calls, the `target.name` field is set to `*`, whereas for the GET calls, it is set to the name of the resource.

-- When a user triggers an instance action change, an Activity Tracker log should be generated.
+- When a user triggers an instance action change, an Activity Tracker log is generated.
 The action is specified to one of the following valid action types: `start`, `stop`, and `reboot`.

-- The `target` field contains information about the top-level resources, e.g., VPC, subnets, and instances (virtual machine), etc. For sub-resources, such as volume-attachments, security-group rules, etc., their unique identifier can be found from the `responseData.responseURI` field.
+- The `target` field contains information about the top-level resources, for exmaple, VPC, subnets, and instances (virtual machine), etc. For sub-resources, such as volume-attachments, security-group rules, etc., their unique identifier can be found from the `responseData.responseURI` field.
 The mapping to the parent resources is reflected by the URI.

-- For events that are related to volume-attachments, the id of the volume that was attached can be found indirectly by getting the id of the volume-attachment from the `target.responseURI` field (which also contains the instance id), and using that to query the corresponding `GET /instance/{instance_id}/volume-attachment/{volume-attachment-id}` API.
-The volume id can be found from the response of the GET API call.
+- For events that are related to volume-attachments, the ID of the volume that was attached can be found indirectly by getting the ID of the volume-attachment from the `target.responseURI` field (which also contains the instance ID), and by using that ID to query the corresponding `GET /instance/{instance_id}/volume-attachment/{volume-attachment-id}` API.
+The volume ID can be found from the response of the GET API call.

 - For events that are related to Load Balancer requests, consider the following information:

     You can get additional data in the `requestData.requestPath` field.
-You can find details about a sub-resource such as a listener ID or rule ID.
+You can find details about a subresource such as a listener ID or rule ID.

     When you create resources, you can get IDs from the `responseData.responseContent` field.